Doing business with Germany

 Finding partners

-Germans prefer communicating with national business partners or companies, so you might find it easier to land new business if you hire German staff (in Dutch).
+Germans prefer communicating with national business partners or companies, so you might find it easier to land new business if you hire German staff.
 You could also work with a local distributor or commercial agent, sell products on a shopping site, or start your own local branch (in Dutch).
 Whatever you do, make sure that your Dutch business also appeals to German customers.
 Do this by getting a German phone number, for example, a German website, and German brochures.
 Many Germans understand English but prefer to communicate in German.

 German trade fairs